Folyot History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066.
+The name Folyot has a history dating as far back as the Norman Conquest of England in 1066.
 It was a name for a free-spirited or eccentric person.
 Further research showed the name was derived from the Latin word follis which formerly referred to anything filled with air, but which later took on metaphorical connotations of empty-headedness and vanity.
-CITATION[CLOSE]

 Early Origins of the Folyot family